 Rasayana (rejuvenating drugs) are used for treatment of GI disorders which have following benefits:

-It causes proper secretion of digestive juices & helps to improve appetite & digestion
+- It causes proper secretion of digestive juices and helps to improve appetite & digestion

 Lifestyle management through Ayurveda

-Dhanurasana, Shavasana, Matsyasana, Pavanmuktasana, Halasana, Suryanamaskar etc for IBS, constipation etc.
+Dhanurasana, Shavasana, Matsyasana, Pawanmuktasana, Halasana, Suryanamaskar etc for IBS, constipation etc.

-Ardhamatsyendrasana, Mayurasana, Trikonasana, Dhanurasana, Bhujangasana, Halasana, Usthrasana - Overall GI health
+Ardha Matsyendrasana, Mayurasana, Trikonasana, Dhanurasana, Bhujangasana, Halasana, Ustrasana - Overall GI health

-Avoid excess physical or mental stress & negative attitude
+- Avoid excess physical or mental stress and negative attitude